Statistical Analysis of Data Repeatability Measures: Discriminability as a Repeatability Measure

-Interestingly, under the ANOVA model (\ref{eq:anova}), discriminability is deterministically linked to ICC.
+Interestingly, under the ANOVA model in (\ref{eq:manova}) with $l=1$, discriminability is deterministically linked to ICC.
 It is relatively easy to argue and instructive on the relationship between these constructs, and therefore we present the argument here.
 Considering a Euclidean distance as the metric, discriminability ($D$) is:

 for $i \not= i'$, $t \not = t'$.
-Then $(A, B)^t$ follows a joint normal distribution, with mean vector $\mathbf{0}$ and covariance matrix $\left( \begin{smallmatrix} 2\sigma^2&\sigma^2\\ \sigma^2&2\sigma_\mu^2 + 2\sigma^2 \end{smallmatrix} \right)$.
+Then, $(A, B)^t$ follows a joint normal distribution, with mean vector $\mathbf{0}$ and covariance matrix $\left( \begin{smallmatrix} 2\sigma^2&\sigma^2\\ \sigma^2&2\sigma_\mu^2 + 2\sigma^2 \end{smallmatrix} \right)$.
 Hence:

-Therefore, $D$ and ICC are deterministically linked with a non-decreasing transformation under the ANOVA model with Gaussian random effects.
+Therefore, in this setting {\it discriminability and ICC are deterministically linked with a non-decreasing transformation under the ANOVA model with Gaussian random effects}.
 Figure \ref{fig:d_icc} shows a plot of the non-linear relationship.
 For an ICC of roughly 0.68, the two measures are equal, with discriminability being smaller for ICCs larger than 0.68 and larger for ICCs lower.
-It is perhaps useful to let $D^* = 2 D - 1$ to transform discriminability to range between $0$ to $1$, similar to ICC.

 Recall, the optimal correlation between two univariate measurements equals to a non-decreasing function of the ICC of each of the measurement.
 Since discriminability is deterministically linked to ICC via a strictly increasing function, this property also holds for discriminability.

-Another scenario where the repeatability measure may become critical is in the prediction problem with multivariate predictors.
-Under such scenario, the optimal prediction error in terms of the Bayes error rate of a classification task can be bounded by a decreasing function of discriminability of the multivariate predictors \citep{bridgeford2019optimal}.
-Thus, it is interesting to note that ICC inherits this property exactly, as it holds for any one-to-one transformation of discriminability.
+Another scenario where the repeatability measure may become critical is in prediction with multivariate predictors.
+The optimal prediction error in terms of the Bayes error rate of a classification task can be bounded by a decreasing function of discriminability of the multivariate predictors \citep{bridgeford2021eliminating}.
+Therefore, optimizing discriminability minimizes an upper bound on the irreducible error due to data generating process.
+In general, we expect improved data repeatability leads to improved optimal performance of downstream prediction tasks, which holds true for discriminability nonparametrically.
+In addition, it is interesting to note that ICC inherits this property exactly under Gaussian assumptions, as it holds for any one-to-one transformation of discriminability.